JCB Prize for Literature 2019: Debutants and first novels dominate the longlist

 - Ib’s Endless Search for Satisfaction, Roshan Ali, Penguin Random House India.

-- There’s Gunpowder in the Air, Manoranjan Byapari, translated from the Bengali by Arunava Sinha, Westland Publications.
+- There’s Gunpowder in the Air, Manoranjan Byapari, translated from Bengali by Arunava Sinha, Westland Publications.

 - The City and the Sea, Rajkamal Jha, Penguin Random House India.